Fresh Fun Flavor

 2.)
 In a large bowl whisk together all dry ingredients.
 In a separate bowl mix together all wet ingredients including flax egg once it's ready.

-Bowl of muffin batter.
+Bowl of lemon poppy seed muffin batter.

 3.)
 Add wet ingredients to the bowl of dry ingredients and whisk just until well combined.
 Careful not to overmix as oat flour can get gummy.